 If you already have a text file with the list of files or folders that you want PowerGREP to search through, click the Import button to show the Import File Listings screen.
 This screen provides a variety of options to tell PowerGREP how to extract paths from the text file.

 First, click the button with the green plus symbol next to the "files with file listings" list to select one or more text files that list the files or folders you want to search through.
 You can use the green plus button repeatedly to add files from different folders to the list.
-The red X button deletes the selected file from the list.
+The red recycle button deletes the selected file from the list.
+You can click the Paste button to add a reference to the clipboard as a file with file listings.

 Click on one of the files that you added to the "files with file listings" list.
 PowerGREP then shows the raw contents of that file in the "contents of the selected file" box.
 PowerGREP also shows the file and folder paths that has detected in that file in the "file paths found in the selected file" list.
 The settings on the right hand side of the Import File Listings screen determine how PowerGREP detects those paths.
 PowerGREP automatically filters out anything that does not look like a valid path.